Dr Samuel Kariuki

 Sam Kariuki is Director of Research and Development at the Kenya Medical Research Institute (KEMRI), Fellow, African Academy of Sciences and a member of the National Antibiotic Stewardship Interagency Committee (NASIC) advising Ministry of Health on One-Health approach to tackling Antimicrobial Resistance.

 Sam graduated with a Bachelor of Veterinary Medicine from the University of Nairobi in 1989 and then obtained a MSc in Pharmacology and Toxicology, University of Nairobi in 1991.
 He obtained his PhD (Tropical Medicine) from the University of Liverpool in 1997.

-Sam also works in the area of improving food hygiene through surveillance of other enteric pathogens including cholera, dysentery, typhoid and E. coli contamination through the food chain, funded by the World Health Organisation (WHO) and the Food and Agriculture Organization (FAO).
+Sam also works in the area of improving food hygiene through surveillance of other enteric pathogens including cholera, dysentery, typhoid and E. coli contamination through the food chain, funded by the NIH, Wellcome, World Health Organisation (WHO) and the Food and Agriculture Organization (FAO).
 Because antibiotic resistance is a major problem in the region, Sam is also involved in routine surveillance and monitoring of resistance and chairs the national and regional working groups on antimicrobial resistance.
-He is now an internationally recognised authority in his field and mentors local African scientists through the postgraduate training courses hosted by KEMRI.
-Importantly, his laboratory is embedded in a government research institute and is largely independent of core Western funding.
-However, his laboratory is closely linked to the Wellcome Trust Clinical Unit in Kilifi headed by Kevin Marsh.
+He is a member of the WHO Strategic and Technical Advisory Group (STAG) on antimicrobial resistance (AMR) and the Technical Advisory Group (TAG) East Africa on AMR surveillance and monitoring.
+He is an internationally recognised authority in his field and mentors local African scientists through the postgraduate training courses hosted by KEMRI and local Universities.
+Importantly, his laboratory is embedded in a Public research institute under Ministry of Health and is largely independent of core Western funding.